Verizon/funnel/services/index.md

 * `nginx/lifetime/requests`

 The `nginx/lifetime/*` keys are essentially gauges that detail the state of nginx *since it was first booted*.
 These values will not reset over time, and this is how they are extracted from Nginx, so seeing these numbers grow over time is entirely normal.
 The remainder of the metrics behave exactly how normal gauges work: their values reflect current usage and are rolled up into the *Funnel* windowing.

+<a name="agent-jmx"></a>

+#### JMX

+The JMX module is designed to periodically import metrics from a specificed JMX RMI location.
+The agent does not support authenticated JMX endpoints at this time and assumes that it is operating on the same machine as the JMX service you wish to connect too (technically it could do remote monitoring too, but its less flexible in that regard by design as the intentino is not to deploy a central service that reaches out to remote JMX endpoints - hence only supporting a single RMI endpoint).

+The primary thing to understand about the JMX module is that you need to specify the MBean queries you are actually interested in.
+Examples of MBean queries (taken from the `ObjectName` JavaDoc in the JDK):

+* `*:type=Foo,name=Bar` to match names in any domain whose exact set of keys is `type=Foo,name=Bar`.
+* `d:type=Foo,name=Bar,*` to match names in the domain d that have the keys type=Foo,name=Bar plus zero or more other keys.
+* `*:type=Foo,name=Bar,*` to match names in any domain that has the keys type=Foo,name=Bar plus zero or more other keys.
+* `d:type=F?o,name=Bar` will match e.g. `d:type=Foo,name=Bar` and `d:type=Fro,name=Bar`.
+* `d:type=F*o,name=Bar` will match e.g. `d:type=Fo,name=Bar` and `d:type=Frodo,name=Bar`.
+* `d:type=Foo,name="B*"` will match e.g. `d:type=Foo,name="Bling"`.
+Wildcards are recognized even inside quotes, and like other special characters can be escaped with `\`.

+Whilst this is reasoanbly expressive, `ObjectName` queries do not really support negation, and in some JMX endpoints which publish huge numbers of metric vectors it is often desirable to run a set of filters to remove unwanted keys.
+This is supported by the `exclude-attribute-patterns` configuration paramater in the `agent.cfg` (detailed above).
+The paramter uses [glob syntax](http://en.wikipedia.org/wiki/Glob_%28programming%29) to select metrics names the user wishes to *not* import.

 <a name="flask"></a>